Fix Error HelpWindows error code repair guides

 Try this first

-1. Restart your PC and retry Windows Update.
+1. Restart your PC and try Windows Update again.

-2. Run Windows Update Troubleshooter (Settings -> System -> Troubleshoot).
+2. Run the Windows Update Troubleshooter in Settings -> System -> Troubleshoot.

-3. Check Services to confirm Windows Update exists and is not disabled.
+3. Open Services and confirm Windows Update exists and is not disabled.

 Advanced steps

-1. Run System File Checker (Command Prompt as Admin): sfc /scannow
+1. Run System File Checker in Command Prompt: sfc /scannow

-2. Run DISM repair (Command Prompt as Admin): DISM /Online /Cleanup-Image /RestoreHealth
+2. Run DISM in Command Prompt: DISM /Online /Cleanup-Image /RestoreHealth

-Run these commands one at a time (Command Prompt as Admin):
+Run these commands one at a time in Command Prompt as Administrator:

 net stop wuauserv